NHLI Foundation Pilot Awards

 Deadline: Monday 16 October 2023, 10am

 Applications should be made through the online Qualtrics form

 We regret that we cannot consider late applications or forms that have been incorrectly completed under any circumstances.

 The NHLI Foundation has generously donated funds to support early career researchers who have completed their PhD to enable individuals wishing to transition to independence to develop their own funding portfolio with pilot research projects, laboratory visits and/or specialist training courses.
 The awards are entirely flexible and can be used in any way that will provide benefit to the individual in pursuing an independent, academic career path.

-Candidates must hold a PhD at the time of application and an employment contract with Imperial College London which extends sufficiently beyond the end date of proposed project/visit or training completion to allow for impact.
+Candidates must hold a PhD at the time of application and an employment contract with Imperial College London (in NHLI) which extends sufficiently beyond the end date of proposed project/visit or training completion to allow for impact.
 Awards can be used in entirely flexible ways but must be compliant with College policies.
 The maximum amount which can be requested is £5,000.

 Please ensure you have read these notes and complete the application accordingly.

 - Hold a PhD at time of application and be a College employee within NHLI.